 For me, writing my thoughts down helps a lot.
 It enables me to externalise and explore the things on my mind.
 Also, hopefully, to help others and to create connection.

-As part of this (and on behalf of MakeLifeClick) I’ve started a series on Instagram – a kind of ‘pause for thought’.
+In 2021 (and on behalf of MakeLifeClick) I wrote a series on Instagram – a kind of ‘pause for thought’.

 I’m no social influencer, though I do want to use the challenges I’ve experienced to help others if I can – the ‘power of vulnerability’ thing that Brené encourages.